Science Fair Information 2018

 April 2nd-5thBay Model Visitor Center2100 Bridgeway Blvd., Sausalito

 MPR Closed for Science Fair from Tuesday, February 27, 2018 at 12:00 – Thursday, March 1, 2018 at 12:00pm.

 Marin County Elementary Science Fair (County Event, NOT Mandatory but super fun)

-This is a seperate event that your child can particpate in if interested.
+This is a separate event that your child can participate in if interested.
 It is encouraged as the experience is enriching!